-The paper, normally less than 20 pages in length, is written on a topic approved by the student's adviser and read by the student's three-person departmental committee that is composed of the adviser and at least one other member of the Graduate Faculty of the university.
-The topic need not be original and may be a review of the literature on a particular topic or it may be a suitably extended term paper from a graduate course within the major or option requirements.
+The paper, normally less than 20 pages in length, is written on a topic approved by the student's adviser and a reader who is also a member of the graduate faculty of the university.
+The topic need not be original and may be a review of the literature on a particular subject area or it may be a suitably extended term paper from a graduate course within the major or option requirements.
 The paper should have a title page and signatory page that has the same form as that signed for an M.S. thesis.
 The Graduate School does not review the paper.
 The final, corrected Masters paper must be submitted to the department - not the Graduate School - in electronic format by the same deadline as that for the final version of a thesis.
 Students must register for 3 credits of EME 596 under their adviser in the semester they write the paper.